app4pc/html-email-bible/README.md

 # html-email-bible
-all about responsive/non-responsive html email templates with example, including email service provider e.g. Gmail, Outlook, Yahoo, Hotmail, Radiffmail, Zohomail.
+all about responsive/non-responsive html email templates with example, Tested on email service provider like Gmail, Outlook, Yahoo, Hotmail, Radiffmail, Zohomail.

 # Introduction